Start9Labs/documentation/site/source/support/faq/umbrel-compare.rst

 Config
 ======
 Services often provide config files, such as Bitcoin's ``bitcoin.conf``.
 On Umbrel, updating config files requires using SSH and the command line.
-With StartOS, config files are presented as rich forms, including descriptions, downdowns, toggles, validated inputs, etc.
+With StartOS, config files are presented as rich forms, including descriptions, dropdowns, toggles, validated inputs, etc.

 Backups
 =======